+Need a prayer for anxiety and anxious thoughts?
 This past year has been one of the most rapidly changing, chaotic periods many of us have ever experienced.
 When life’s uncertainties threaten to steal our inner calm, may we draw close to the Prince of Peace, and may His peace, which surpasses understanding, sink deep into our souls, expelling our inner angst.

 This 30-day anti-anxiety prayer challenge will fasten our hearts in Christ and His unshakable, never-changing truths—promises strong enough to carry us through our greatest difficulties.
 Make the prayers below your own, whether that means saying every word or using each day’s focus as a prompt.

 Photo Credit: © Unsplash/Linus Nylund

 Day 1: Prayer for Anxiety: Lord, give me a sound mind.